Polyglot Problems: 21 Hilarious Problems That Only Polyglots Understand

-Since our human brains like to make sense of things, theirs might just substitute “polyglot” with the other “poly” word it knows, and so now this other person is just kind of shocked and bemused.
+Since our human brains like to make sense of things, theirs might substitute “polyglot” with something like “polyamorous” (because this word they understand), and so now they’re kind of shocked and bemused.

-If you’re met with awkward, uncomfortable looks when you say that you’re a polyglot, just assure that person that, no, you do not have several lovers.
-Though, if you did, none of them would speak the same language.
+If you’re met with awkward, uncomfortable looks when you say you’re a polyglot, just assure that person that, actually, you do not have several lovers, though if you did, none of them would speak the same language.

 20. You’ve thought about learning Dothraki.

 Or Valyrian.
 Or Klingon.
 Or any of the other made-up languages associated with popular fictional series.